EGartin/airhornbot/README.md

 ## Next run a test
 make test
-## At the end you should see something like "\o/ All tests passed without errors!
+## At the end you should see something like "\o/ All tests passed without errors!"

 ## Get redis ready for prime time (make sure you're still in ~/redis-stable directory)